 Every driver in California should have a fundamental understanding of what a field sobriety test entails.
 A typical field sobriety assessment comprises three segments:

-- Horizontal gaze nystagmus: This segment of the examination necessitates tracking a mobile object with your eyes.
+- Horizontal gaze nystagmus: The officer will ask you to track a mobile object with your eyes.
 If your eyes exhibit jerky movements during this task, it may suggest intoxication from alcohol, drugs, or a combination of both.

-- Walk-and-turn: The walk-and-turn test entails you to walk heel-to-toe for a certain number of steps.
-This test has an accuracy of only 68%.
+- Walk-and-turn: The walk-and-turn test involves walking heel-to-toe for a certain number of steps.
+This test checks your physical coordination, which can drop if intoxicated.

 - One-leg stand: During the one-leg stand test, you must balance on one leg for a set amount of time.

-Although your ability to complete these tasks can provide insight into your blood alcohol concentration (BAC), it’s crucial to recognize that numerous variables affect these assessments.
 While some individuals may struggle with these field sobriety tests even when sober, others might perform adequately despite being under the influence of alcohol.
-Therefore, relying solely on these tests to gauge intoxication levels can be unreliable due to the multifaceted nature of human behavior and physiology in response to alcohol consumption.
+Therefore, relying solely on these tests to gauge intoxication levels can be unreliable.

-While the science and logic behind field sobriety tests are shaky, the law is not.
+However, while the science and logic behind field sobriety tests are shaky, the law is not.
+They can be used against you.
 The most important thing to remember about field sobriety tests in California is that your participation is voluntary.

 Nystagmus (Involuntary Eye Movements) Has Many Causes

 Nystagmus is a relatively common condition, but its presence can be used against you in a DUI conviction.
-And that’s one more reason why it is better to refuse a standardized field sobriety test in California.
+And that’s one more reason why refusing a standardized field sobriety test in California is better.

 The Physical Portions of a Field Sobriety Test Measure Athletic Ability – and Not Much Else